 Where then is real joy found?

 The answer is simple.
-Joy is found in Jesus Christ of Nazareth alone.
+Joy is found in Jesus Christ

 As a third-century man was anticipating death, he penned these last words to a friend: "It's a bad world, an incredibly bad world.
 But I have discovered in the midst of it a quiet and holy people who have learned a great secret.
 They have found a joy which is a thousand times better than any pleasure of our sinful life.
 They are despised and persecuted, but they care not.
 They are masters of their souls.
 They have overcome the world.
 These people are Christians